-With my opinion and according to the most serious sources on the subject, it is necessary to envision the Yin and Yang not as objects or «forces» which would exist somewhere in the world, but really as terms of a logic, which can apply to very diverse objects (energies or others) and which play exactly the same role in the Yin-Yang dialectics, than the true and the false in Aristotelian logic (choice 2).
-However Yin and Yang do not exclude mutually; they are always simultaneously present, but in a non-dual way, each one respectful of the other and collaborating with it.
+With my opinion and according to the most serious sources on the subject, the Yin and the Yang are not objects or «forces», but terms of a logic, which can apply to very diverse objects (energies or others) just like the true and the false of Aristotelian logic (choice 2).
+However Yin and Yang do not exclude each other as in choice 1; that is they always are simultaneously present, but in a non-dual way, each one respectful of the other and collaborating with it.
 They even not are a compromise (as in a gradated logic) where they would deprive each other of their force; quite to the contrary each one is magnified and achieved by the presence of the other, completely contrary to the two terms of Aristotelian logic, which exclude each other.

 Some classical examples to meditate:

 a) The cold Yin and the hot Yang.

 c) The Yang authority and the Yin freedom.

 d) On the other hand, a very common mistake is to confuse Yin and Yang with good and evil, which arises serious problems, mainly to offer a «metaphysical justification» to evil.
 The refutation of these deviations will be the made further in this part chapter I-5).